-Plagiarism is a form of academic dishonesty, or cheating.
-It's taking someone else's work or ideas and stealing them by passing them off as your own.
+Plagiarism is a form of academic dishonesty.
+It's taking someone else's work or ideas and passing them off as your own.

 Consequences can range from an F on your assignment, failing the course, or in severe cases being suspended or expelled from university.